-Children between the ages of 5 and 11 traveling alone will need to fly on an adult fare.
+Children aged between 5 and 11 travelling alone will need to fly on an adult fare.
 This fare also applies when they travel with an older child who is under 18, as they are not old enough to be the child’s guardian.

 Children over 12 already fly on an adult fare and are able to fly alone.
 However, for an extra fee, you can make a special request for our Unaccompanied Minors service for young passengers aged 12 to 15 .
 The fee is USD 50 per young passenger for every leg of the journey that you‘d like us to offer the service.

-If your child is transferring to another airline as part of his or her itinerary, the maximum connection time allowed is four hours.
+If your child is transferring to another airline as part of their itinerary, the maximum connection time allowed at the airport is four hours.

-If he or she is transferring to another flight in Dubai, the maximum connection time is eight hours.
-Our specialist team members who care for your children can only be allocated for this limited time.
+If they’re transferring to another flight in Dubai, the maximum connection time is eight hours.
+This is because we have specialist members of our team to care for your child and we can only allocate them for this time.

 Overnight transfers and unaccompanied minors

-Children younger than 16 can’t fly alone if their itinerary includes transfers requiring an overnight stay at the connecting airport or travel between airports to get to a connecting flight unless an adult guardian is available to meet and care for them at the transit point.
+A child under 16 can’t fly alone if their transfer involves an overnight stay at the connecting airport or they need to travel between airports to get to their connecting flight unless you arrange for an adult guardian to meet and care for them at the transit point.

 In both situations, you’ll need to confirm these details with us before we can accept your child on board.